Battleground (2016): Preliminary matches

 Next, Natalya faced Becky Lynch.
 The end came after Natalya kicked Lynch's right kneecap and applied the Sharpshooter.
 Lynch eventually submitted, thus Natalya won the match.

 After that, The Miz (accompanied by his wife, Maryse) defended the Intercontinental Championship against Darren Young (accompanied by Bob Backlund).
 The match ended when Maryse pretended to fall as if Backlund had attacked her, causing Miz to shove Backlund.
 Young then applied the Crossface Chickenwing on Miz outside the ring.
 The referees separated the two wrestlers and ruled the match a double disqualification.

 In the next match, John Cena teamed with Enzo Amore and Big Cass to face The Club (Karl Anderson, Luke Gallows, and AJ Styles) in a six-man tag team match.
 In the end, Cena executed a Super Attitude Adjustment on Styles to win the match.

 Randy Orton made his return after a nine-month injury.

 Chris Jericho then hosted the Highlight Reel with Randy Orton, who made his first appearance following a nine-month injury.
 Jericho constantly berated Orton's behavior ahead of his upcoming match at SummerSlam against Brock Lesnar (including a video of Lesnar showing his feats of strength) to provoke Orton into attacking him, eventually resulting in Orton attacking him with an RKO.

 Main event

-Dean Ambrose defended the WWE Championship against his former Shield teammates Roman Reigns and Seth Rollins in the main event.
+SmackDown's Dean Ambrose defended the WWE Championship against his former Shield teammates Roman Reigns and Seth Rollins, both of whom were drafted to Raw, in the main event that determined the home brand of the title.

 In the main event, Dean Ambrose defended the WWE Championship against Seth Rollins and Roman Reigns.
 During the match, Ambrose and Rollins teamed up to attack Reigns, performing a Double Powerbomb on Reigns through a broadcast table to temporarily take him out of the match.
 In the climax of the match, Rollins executed a Pedigree on Reigns for a near-fall.
 Rollins executed a Turnbuckle Powerbomb on Reigns, who delivered a Superman Punch and a Spear to Rollins.
 Ambrose pinned Reigns after Dirty Deeds to retain the championship.
 The entire SmackDown roster came out to celebrate with Ambrose as the event ended.